wds4/DCoSL/README.md

 The reason that DCoSL will succeed where previous attempts at webs of trust have fallen short is that DCoSL offers a strategy to take a complex, overwhelming problem and break it down into small steps.
 How?
 As developers, you can provide your users with the ability to delegate list curation to their webs of trust in bite sized chunks: <i>one list at a time</i> (or perhaps a small handful of lists at a time).

+## Loose consensus

+If the contents of a list are not particularly polarizing or controversial (and most of them aren't), then there is a good chance that Alice's WoT and Bob's WoT will come up with the same, or at least very similar, lists.
+This is known as <i>loose consensus</i>.
+The power of DCoSL is its ability to generate loose consensus.

+## Everythung can be broken down into lists

+A data model (e.g. a verifiable credential), an ontology, a schema or a context tree: these can all be built out of simple lists, each one of which can be curated.
+Imagine if your users no longer had to rely upon the World Wide Web Consortium (W3C) to manage a standard.
+With DCoSL, your users can farm out curation of any standard in question to their web of trust.
+Updates can potentially occur 24/7/365, not whenever the committee meets.

 # Who should implement this?
 How to get started?

 Any developer working on any peer to peer platform, protocol, library, or tool.
 Think of some feature that your users may want to delagate to other users.
 Any feature can be broken down into a series of simple lists.